 CCleaner has been around for a long time now, with Avast (the new owner, having bought Piriform in 2017) claiming over 2.5 billion downloads of its software.
 This isn't that surprising as CCleaner is an easy-to-use, powerful addition to any PC.
 Yes, it went through a rough patch, but it's safe to use these days.

 Should you prefer to exercise more control over what gets removed, there is the Custom Clean option which is essentially the main interface that users have known for years.
-In here you can decide which applications are examined, the types of files you want to clean, as well as the specific parts of Windows you feel need attention.
+In here you can decide which applications are examined, the types of files you want to clean, as well as the specific parts of Windows that you feel need attention.
 There's also a dedicated Registry section for keeping the OS free from broken elements left behind by apps.

 CCleaner provides software management tools, allowing you to quickly enable or disable browser plugins, change the apps that load at startup, and there's a disk analyser to show what files are taking up valuable space on your drive.
 All the options are well laid out, making the tasks straightforward and understandable.